SE4AIResearch/AntiCopyPaster_Python_Fall2023/README.md

-# AntiCopyPaster
+# AntiCopyPasterPython

-AntiCopyPaster is a plugin for IntelliJ IDEA that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.
+AntiCopyPasterPython is a plugin for  Pycharm that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.

-> **Warning**: Please note that AntiCopyPaster is a prototype and a work in progress.
+> **Warning**: Please note that AntiCopyPasterPython is a prototype and a work in progress.
 We appreciate any feedback
 > on both the concept itself and its implementation.

 ## How To Install

-AntiCopyPaster requires IntelliJ IDEA version 2023.2 to work.
+AntiCopyPasterPython requires Pycharm version 2023.2.3 to work.
 To install the plugin:

 1. Download the pre-built version of the plugin from [here](https://sourceforge.net/projects/anti-copy-paster/files/latest/download).
-2. Open IntelliJ IDEA and go to `File`/`Settings`/`Plugins`.
+2. Open Pycharm and go to `File`/`Settings`/`Plugins`.
 3. Select the gear icon, and choose `Install Plugin from Disk...`.
 4. Choose the downloaded ZIP archive.
 5. Click `Apply`.